openjs-foundation/standards/proposals/stage0/REQUIREMENTS/README.md

 The requirements for the elected representatives are as follows:

-* They should be a regular member at the OpenJS Foundation standards committee meetings.
+* They should be a regular attendee of OpenJS Foundation meetings.
 * They should be available to travel to standards organizations' meetings.
 * For any meeting at which they represent the OpenJS Foundation:
   * They should be ready to handle any conflicts of interest that might arise.